matty-roses/meansofproduction/README.md

 - Because control of the means of production is the material basis for everything

+- Because distributed tool libraries may be easier to setup, and not require tools to live in a central place!

 ## Parts
 - meansofproduction - domain objects that define the business logic and storage functions
 - graphql_server - GraphQL API to support the front end